 create a custom mode VPC network.

-If you create an auto mode VPC network and later change your mind about the number and type of subnets you need, you can switch the auto mode VPC network to a custom mode VPC network.
+If you create an auto mode VPC network and later change your mind, you can switch the auto mode VPC network to a custom mode VPC network.

 Auto mode VPC network IP ranges